Abdelrahmankhaledabdallahabdallah/Paint/README.md

 # Paint
-Design and implement a paint application that demonstrates OOP concepts and design patterns.
+Design and implement a paint application that allows users to draw and manipulate various geometric shapes.
+It demonstrates object-oriented design principles and utilizes several design patterns.